Future Ready: 2020-2024

 Research shows that when entrepreneurs are provided with a team of support at all levels of their development, they are more likely to thrive and stay in the community.
 Peterborough & the Kawarthas has a rich history of entrepreneurs operating successfully in the region, and now there should be a concerted effort to ensure segments of the population such as First Nations, new Canadians, women, youth and Second Career workers are engaged, supported and empowered through entrepreneurship support as well.

-Work with our partners to increase entrepreneurship opportunities among under-represented groups such as First Nations, new Canadians, women, and youth, in order to create individual and regional prosperity by including all available participants in the economy.
+Work with our partners to increase entrepreneurship opportunities among under-represented groups such as First Nations, new Canadians, women, visible minorities and youth, in order to create individual and regional prosperity by including all available participants in the economy.

 Increase entrepreneurship opportunities for second career workers who have been negatively affected by layoffs and closures in their workplace.

 We recognize that meaningful economic development that benefits all isn’t possible unless we work co-operatively with our partners toward shared goals.
 Our five-year strategy was developed in consultation with our stakeholders and partners, and Peterborough & the Kawarthas Economic Development will continue to collaborate in this way with our partners in the business community, post-secondary, networks related to our key industries, and clusters across the public and private sectors to meet our shared economic objectives for the region.

 Through this plan, we also aim to strengthen relationships with Indigenous Peoples.
 We respectfully acknowledge that Peterborough & the Kawarthas Economic Development, and our partners are located on the Treaty 20 Michi Saagiig territory and in the traditional territory of the Michi Saagiig and Chippewa Nations, collectively known as the Williams Treaties First Nations, and locally include Curve Lake and Hiawatha First Nations.